johannschopplich/cacao-kit-frontend/README.md

 # Cacao Kit (Frontend)

+> **Info**
+>
+> If this is your first time building an application with Nuxt, I recommend taking a look into the [💚 Kirby Nuxt Starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit) first to get a basic understanding of this tech-stack.
+It is a port of the Kirby starter kit, built with Nuxt and KQL.

 This repository provides a minimal but feature-rich Nuxt 3 starter kit.
 It fetches content from the [🍫 Cacao Kit Backend](https://github.com/johannschopplich/cacao-kit-backend), a headless Kirby instance.
 It is the evolved version of the [Kirby Nuxt Starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit) and my best practice solution to build a Nuxt based frontend on top of Kirby CMS.

 Key design decisions is a block-first approach.
 Meaning, you can use Kirby's page structure as the source of truth and don't have to replicate the page structure in Nuxt.
 All pages are rendered by the [catch-all route](./pages/[...id].vue).